DCotterill/halixia-hugo/content/ma/how-to-be-mind-kind-124.md

 Mindfulness and meditation tools for a healthier you

 Mindfulness and meditation tools can help you create life-changing habits to support your mental health.
-Become your mind’s best friend, helping you get through tough times and find joy in every day.
+These tools will help you get through tough times and find joy in everyday life.

 It can be easy to rush through life without stopping to notice much.
-Start paying more attention to the present moment, to your own thoughts and feelings, and to the world around you, to improve your mental wellbeing.
+Start paying more attention to the present moment, your own thoughts and feelings, and the world around you to improve your mental wellbeing.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |